 - 1. All bonafide 4-H members of Interstate fair counties are eligible to exhibit.
 Members must be 7 before January 1 of current 4-H year but cannot have passed their 19th birthday before January 1 of current 4-H year. - 2.
 The Montgomery County 4-H Fair (in Independence) is the official state fair qualifying show for Montgomery County 4-H members. - 3.
 Every exhibit on the fairgrounds will be under the control of fair management.
 While every precaution will be taken for safekeeping neither the management, fair board members, or Extension agents will be responsible for any loss, damage, or accident that may occur. - 4.
-The right to interpret all rules in a manner which will be to the best interest of the show and the exhibitors is reserved by superintendent and a panel of at least two other volunteers. - 5.
+The right to interpret all rules in a manner that will be in the best interest of the show and the exhibitors is reserved by the superintendent and a panel of at least two other volunteers. - 5.
 Any complaint regarding eligibility or adherence to the rules must be made in writing and submitted to Katie Townsend see contact information on first page. - 6.
 All exhibits award ribbons according to the ribbon awards outlined on pg 2.
 Ribbon money is not promised but will be distributed if available. - 7.
 Youth should be present for foods consultative judging.
 Anyone not present at time of judging is not eligible to compete for Grand and Reserve Champion.
 Any youth not present will also not be allowed to participate in the bake sale, if they qualify.
-However, any exhibit will
+However, any exhibit will be judged provided the youth types a one-page paper outlining their project, challenges, methods, etc. Exhibitors with preservation do not need to be present for consultative judging since it does not go through the bake sale.

-- be judged provided the youth types a one-page paper outlining their project, challenges, methods, etc. - 8.
-No more than one exhibit (unless department rules differ) may be shown in the same class under any one exhibitor's name. - 9.
-All exhibits must be grown, made or produced by the club member during 2023/24 (one exception is the soybean exhibit which may be from last year's crop provided 4-H member was a part of growing last year's crop). - 10.
+- 8. No more than one exhibit (unless department rules differ) may be shown in the same class under any one exhibitor's name. - 9.
+All exhibits must be grown, made or produced by the club member during 2024/25 (one exception is the soybean exhibit which may be from last year's crop provided 4-H member was a part of growing last year's crop). - 10.
 Exhibitors must comply with state and federal laws.
 It is illegal to possess threatened/endangered wildlife and feathers, nest or eggs of non-game birds.
 Game birds/animals taken legally during season may be used.
 The use of live game/wild animals in educational exhibits is prohibited. - 11.
 Exhibits must remain on display until Thursday at 4:00 p.m.
 Pick-up time is 4:00-6:00 p.m. plan for someone to get your items during this time.
-Our time is early to allow youth to get in before the traffic of the night time events to get their items.
+Our time is early to allow youth to get in before the traffic of the nighttime events to get their items.
 If we cannot find enough help to keep the building open all week we will move the pick-up time up.
 If we have to do this it will be posted and announced as you drop your items off on Monday. - 12.
 Avoid using copyrighted and/or trademarked materials.
 The letter "c" with a circle around it means the owner of the material holds copyright.
 Similarly, all rights to use trademarks are protected by "TM" or letter "r" with a circle around it.
 If you need to use copyrighted materials, contact the original source, explain how material will be used, and request written permission to use materials.
 Written permission to use copyrighted and/or trademarked material must be attached to the exhibit/displayed.